DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 - go to 'odm-deployer'
 - enter: 'docker-compose up -d' to build the image and start the deployment service.

-Refer to the README in the odm-deployer project for more information.
+Refer to the README in the 'odm-deployer' project for more information.

 At this point, the whole Blockchain infrastructure is running and ready to receive Blockchain applications.
 The next step will be to deploy the vehicle lifecycle application.